Sacramento County Man Suspected Of Selling Illegal Fireworks Arrested

 RANCHO CORDOVA (CBS13) — A Sacramento County man is under arrest on suspicion of selling illegal fireworks.

 The Sacramento Metro Fire Department announced on Thursday that Angel Gonzalez had been arrested last week.
-He is facing two felony counts as well as one misdemeanor for allegedly selling illegal fireworks.READ MORE: CAISO Cautiously Optimistic Lights Will Stay On, But Rolling Blackouts Still Possible This Summer
+He is facing two felony counts as well as one misdemeanor for allegedly selling illegal fireworks.READ MORE: Newsom: Some State Workers Will Not Return To Downtown Sacramento Offices

-Authorities say Gonzalez’s arrest resulted in over 100 pounds of illegal fireworks being seized.READ MORE: Stockton Police Chief Praises Hero Neighbor Who Saved Little Boy During Deadly Shooting
+Authorities say Gonzalez’s arrest resulted in over 100 pounds of illegal fireworks being seized.READ MORE: University Of The Pacific Students Returning To Campus By Summer, Fall Will Need COVID-19 Vaccine

-Firefighters stress that only “safe and sane” fireworks are legal in California – and they’re only sold at fireworks booths starting on June 27.MORE NEWS: What We Know About Lance Lowe, Suspect In Killing Of Stockton Police Officer Jimmy Inn
+Firefighters stress that only “safe and sane” fireworks are legal in California – and they’re only sold at fireworks booths starting on June 27.MORE NEWS: Firefighters Battle 5-Alarm Fire At Abandoned Stockton Theater

 Exactly how investigators zeroed in on Gonzalez has not been disclosed.